 Setting new financial goals for yourself in the new year is the perfect time to consider opening a SoFi automated investing account.

 SoFi can help you put your money to work by providing you with guidance and goal planning from real human advisors, at no additional cost.
-And using SoFi MoneyTM in addition to or instead of a traditional bank could save you money and help you reach your financial goals sooner.
+And using SoFi Money® as your main cash management account could potentially help save you money and help you reach your financial goals sooner.